bcwhite-code/brians-blueprints/self-building-spacex.md

 * Cryonite.
 * Bulk Launch System: Add a second rocket silo according to blueprint instructions.
 Configure for Cryonite Rods and Glass with destinations in the Bulk Receiver.
 Ensure everything, including fuel, can reach the second silo!

-The home block's reactor will support all this but, in the future, another power source will be required to add more Cryonite processing blocks (which will feed the existing bulk launcher).
+The home block's reactor will support all this as long as the miners have efficiency modules.

+The sulfuric acid "bulk" supply will need to be changed to heavy oil.
+Just change every instance of the fluid and barrels around the head of the station to be the new type.

 Once all is running smoothly, head back to Nauvis.
 Use either a capsule's "emergency burn" or the personal cargo rocket.